michaelmangelsdorf/myth/spec.md

 Branching to code in a different page is done by writing into one of the effect registers C (call) or R (resident), by executing a return instruction (RTS or RTI), the COR (coroutine) instruction, or executing a TRAP instruction.

 TRAP instructions have immediate opcodes that encode a target page-index for a call.
 When executed, an implicit subroutine call to this encoded page-index occurs within a single instruction.
+A TRAP to page 0 sets the BUSY flag and disables interrupts.
+The BUSY is cleared by executing RTI.

 When executing RTS or RTI, the code page index register C is loaded with the value in B (base), the program counter register PC is loaded with the value of register O (offset), and the local-page index in register L is incremented.